 When selecting a college, students usually look for an institution with impressive degree programs or a good reputation.
-However, college applicants must also determine what is a good GPA for their chosen college or university as well as what is a bad GPA.
-In most cases, a high GPA is somewhere between 3.50 and 4.00, and a low GPA is somewhere between 1.50 and 2.00.
-Understanding what constitutes a good grade point average (GPA) is important.
+Still, college applicants must also determine what is a good GPA for their chosen college or university as well as what is a bad college GPA.
+In most cases, a high GPA is somewhere between 3.50 and 4.00.
+A low GPA is somewhere between 1.50 and 2.00.
+Understanding what passes as a good grade point average (GPA) is important.
 In fact, it may help an applicant figure out whether he or she has a realistic chance of getting accepted to a particular college or university.
 It can also impact a student’s financial aid prospects.

-The answer to the question of a good college GPA will differ depending on your unique situation.
+The answer to the question, “what’s a good GPA for college?” will differ depending on your unique situation.
 Many different factors can influence the answer, including:

 – Which college(s) you aspire to attend after completing your high school career